How Much Does it Cost to Develop an App: An In-depth Analysis

 This section goes over a few of our tips for developing an app for less money.

-1. Hire an agency overseas; it’s too risky to hire freelancers and too expensive to build an in-house team.
+- Hire an agency overseas; it’s too risky to hire freelancers and too expensive to build an in-house team.

-2. Study the market and do extensive research.
+- Study the market and do extensive research.
 Making an app is a long journey full of sweat and tears.
 It saves you money and time to know your target audience and how you could solve their problems with the app.
 We also recommend you study more about the development agency you plan to work with.
-For example, you may look at previous apps and software they worked on to ensure they deliver on their promises.
+For example, you may look at previous apps and software they worked on to ensure they delivered on their promises.

-4. Don’t add too many features.
+- Don’t add too many features.
 That’s where your research and studying come in handy.
 It will help you tell which features your app needs and which are unnecessary.
 It boils down to your app’s niche.
-Granted, some features are more trendy than others, but if they don’t fit within your business’ industry, they might be a disadvantage more than an asset.
+Granted, some features are more trendy than others, but if they don’t fit within your business’s industry, they might be a disadvantage more than an asset.
 Instead, it pays off to focus on the essential features and add to them as you go.

-5. Communicate with clarity and transparency.
+- Communicate with clarity and transparency.
 It’s an underrated tip, but developers and designers don’t have to guess what you want them to do.
 Clear communication minimizes errors and remakes, reducing time and cost.

-6. Collect feedback as soon as you have a wireframe and mockup.
+- Collect feedback as soon as you have a wireframe and mockup.
 Start with people you know who would give feedback from a user’s perspective.
 And work your way up to include project managers and investors who will offer professional insight.

-7. Create the app using a no-code app builder.
+- Create the app using a no-code app builder.
 It’s a fairly new solution that tremendously saves money and time.
-Many app builders cost a monthly or annual subscription with varied payment plans.
+Many app builders charge a monthly or annual subscription with varied payment plans.
 And most no-code app builders allow you to create an Android and iOS app on the same subscription plan.
 Our own, the nandbox native no-code app builder, has a pricing plan for businesses starting and another custom plan for scaling up that allows unlimited users to use your app.

+Now you know how much it costs to develop an app.
 You don’t have to pay hundreds of thousands of dollars to develop a complex app because you can make a native app in under an hour with the nandbox app builder.
 No need to hire designers or developers; you can do it yourself without prior designing or programming knowledge.
 Start now!